skiano/adobe-ptsd/README.md

 ### What

-Create your Adobe .jsx scripts with rollup so you can use import/export es6 etc!
+Create your Adobe .jsx scripts with es6 import/export goodness and execute them from node or command line.

 ### Why